 - The Joshua C. Taylor Fellowship is supported by alumni and friends of the fellowship program.
 Contribute to this fund.

-- The Terra Foundation Fellowships in American Art seek to foster a cross-cultural dialogue about the history of art of the United States up to 1980.
-They support work by scholars from abroad who are researching American art or by U.S. scholars who are investigating international contexts for American art.
+- The Terra Foundation Fellowships in American Art seek to foster a cross-cultural dialogue about the history of the art of the United States up to 1980.
+Three twelve-month fellowships will be awarded annually, one each at the predoctoral, postdoctoral, and senior levels, to scholars from abroad who are researching American art or to U.S. scholars who are investigating international contexts for American art.

-- The William H. Truettner Fellowship, which funds pre- and postdoctoral research in American art, is a tribute to Mr. Truettner’s career of nearly fifty years as a curator of painting and sculpture at the museum.
+- The William H. Truettner Fellowship supports one to three months of research, in recognition of Mr. Truettner’s career of nearly fifty years as a curator of painting and sculpture at SAAM.
 Contribute to this fund.